User Experience and Customer Experience: Definitions, Roles, and Issues

 Customer Experience

 Customer experience covers all interactions a customer has with a company, whether direct (e.g., a transaction or in-store visit) or indirect (e.g., a TV ad or a social-media discussion).
-It includes all perceptions, impressions, and emotions before, during, and after purchasing or using a product or service.

-With the rise of digital technologies and their integration into daily life, customer experience has become more complex and demanding, turning into a truly
+With the rise of digital technologies and their integration into daily life, customer experience has become more complex and demanding, turning into a truly omnichannel dynamic.

-omnichannel dynamic.
 Customers now move seamlessly across multiple touchpoints, physical, digital, and social, requiring companies to design a smooth, consistent, and context-appropriate user experience.

 The emergence of connected objects, artificial intelligence, and advanced analytics has profoundly reshaped expectations.
-Customers increasingly seek personalized experiences, immediate responsiveness, and simplicity of interaction for convenience and efficiency.

 A Strategic Imperative for Companies

-In a hyper-connected world, delivering high-quality user and customer experience is no longer a mere competitive advantage, it is a strategic necessity.
+In a hyper-connected world, delivering high-quality user and customer experience is no longer a mere competitive advantage; it is a strategic necessity.

 A successful customer experience requires